 When selecting medium-to-long-term investment vehicles, we like to keep things simple.
 We avoid un-regulated investments and mainly use Stocks and Shares ISAs, Collectives, Personal Pensions and Investment Bonds.
-In certain circumstances, for example Inheritance tax planning, we may consider alternatives.
 Whichever vehicle is best for you, we believe you need to invest into the equity markets if you wish your investments to keep pace with or even outperform inflation, the greatest destroyer of purchasing power.

 Investing for the future normally means accepting some level of risk.
 Most people get confused with risk and end up making the wrong decisions.
 There are many, many definitions of risk but for simplicity, we consider the 3 main risks as volatility risk, inflation risk and risk of capital loss.